aziontech/docs_en/real-time-metrics/index.md

 ---

-## 8. Web Application Firewall (WAF) {#WebApplicationFirewall}
+### Web Application Firewall (WAF) {#WebApplicationFirewall}

-For clients who have the Web Application Firewall product, there is a specific graph to display the behavior of requests.
+For clients who have the Web Application Firewall product, there is a specific graph to display the request behavior.

 **Threats vs Requests:** This graph displays the average of blocked attacks for the selected period.

 **Cross-Site Scripting (XSS) Threats:** This graph displays the average of Cross-Site Scripting attacks.
-A type of vulnerability typically found in web applications, which enables the attacker to insert itself alongside client scripts in a web page seen by other users.
+A type of vulnerability typically found in web applications, which enables the attacker to insert itself alongside client scripts on a web page viewed by other users.

-**Remote File Inclusion (RFI) Threats:** This graph displays the average of Remote File Inclusion attacks, a type of vulnerability typically found in websites.
+**Remote File Inclusion (RFI) Threats:** This graph displays the average of Remote File Inclusion attacks, a type of vulnerability typically found on websites.
 It enables the attacker to add a file on the web server.

 **SQL Injection Threats:** This graph displays the average of SQL Injection attacks, a technique for inserting code used to attack data-driven applications.